 - Practical skills workshops with leading figures from arts organisations and the event production sector

 - Disability Confidence & Diversity and Inclusion training

 - Employability skills training, CV surgeries and interview preparation

 - Travel expenses and lunches covered throughout

-Following the six-week programme, participants will have the opportunity to complete a work placement throughout April as part of a major festival of arts and culture.
+Following the six-week programme, participants then had the opportunity to complete a work placement throughout April as part of a major festival of arts and culture.

 Creativity Works Plus

-Participants will also get exclusive access to our Creativity Works Plus programme for additional training in freelance & entrepreneurial skills, industry mentoring, events, networking and paid opportunities.
+Participants also received exclusive access to our Creativity Works Plus programme for additional training in freelance & entrepreneurial skills, industry mentoring, events, networking and paid opportunities.

-In addition, they will receive ongoing help with applications and access to our employer network, leading to real job opportunities at the end of the programme.
+In addition, they will continue to receive ongoing help with applications and access to our employer network, leading to real job opportunities at the end of the programme.
 Potential career progression could include:

 Young People’s Programmer